Drinking Water Kit Components

 The protocol below can be sent home with the tubes, informational letter, and magnet.
 It explains how to collect a sample.

-Use this Excel sheet to keep track of who gets which sample number and if the sample is returned.
-This is very important for recording how many samples are run, where they come from, and helps if there is a missing registration.
+Use the Excel sheet below to keep track of who gets which sample number and if the sample is returned.
+This is very important in managing this project.

 Shipping to Dartmouth College

 When you’ve finished collecting samples, you can find sample submission dates and shipping addresses to Dartmouth in our SEPA LabCentral Workspace.

 Make sure each sample is appropriately wrapped with parafilm (around the perimeter of the cap) to prevent spills.
 Pack your samples as tightly as you can so they don’t roll around.
 You could put them in Ziploc bags or stuff the remainder of your package with newsprint or bubble wrap.
 Samples must be shipped with signed permission slips.
 If these are missing, samples will not be analyzed.
 Include in the box a copy of the worksheet in the Teacher Sample Tracking Excel file labeled Manifest for Shipping to Dartmouth.